pastorp3/Advanced-Building-Blocks---Bubble-Sort/README.md

 # Advanced-Building-Blocks---Bubble-Sort

-> This is a collaborative project with Ruby for a Buble_sort.
+> This is a collaborative project with Ruby for a Bubble_sort.

 ## Built With

 -Ruby

-## Instal
+## Install
 - Download Ruby from https://www.ruby-lang.org/en/ to run it locally .